 The Goldman House

-Asking price: no price given in Beta mode.
+Asking price: no price given in beta version.
+Please read about our beta version.

 In 1913, Julius Goldman, son of Goldman Sachs co-founder Marcus Goldman, commissioned architect Herbert M. Baer to design 132 East 70th Street.
 Baer well understood the refined and understated “modern” sensibility of the elite.
 The once favoured Beaux-arts architecture of the Gilded Age had grown out of favour.
 Andrew Carnegie and some of his renowned contemporaries had created an appreciation for the Neo-Georgian style.
 The Goldman home beautifully displays the elegant yet restrained features of this style.
 The 20 ft wide, 7,224 sq ft home with its rusticated limestone base is accented with a gracious arched entrance, flanked by a service door and window.